Acacia - Chrono Echo

 "It depends"

-Enya has better mobility than Acacia, but Acacia not being PBAoE and having a much higher maximum range means she doesn't really need the extra mobility, although extra mobility is still nice, of course.
+Enya has better mobility than Acacia, but Acacia not being PBAoE and having a much higher maximum range means she doesn't always need the extra mobility, although extra mobility is still nice, of course.

 For single-target, Acacia does very well - given the strength of recent non-Auctus dps operatives, Acacia was never going to be weak, and I can comfortably throw her into the same category that all the other recent main-dps operatives have gone into: